 Joe has a busy practice specialising in real estate litigation and arbitration, and is ranked as a leading junior in the Legal 500 and Chambers & Partners directories.
 His practice encompasses all real property related work including commercial, agricultural and residential landlord and tenant work, rent reviews, options, development agreements, trusts and beneficial ownership, restrictive covenants, mineral rights, rights to light, easements, land registration, adverse possession, boundary disputes and mortgages.

-He also has significant experience in complex cases involving large institutional clients from both the public and private sector, including local authorities, the Port of London Authority, Premiership and non-league football clubs and stadiums.
+His practice also encompasses a variety of crossover specialisms relating to transport and infrastructure, utilities, energy and environmental work.
+He has extensive experience in litigation and advisory work relating to riverine and coastal land, harbours and marinas, mooring rights and riparian land, as well as work involving statutory undertakers.
+He has significant experience in complex cases involving large institutional clients from both the public and private sector, including local authorities, the Port of London Authority, transport operators, Premiership and non-league football clubs and stadiums.

-Joe’s practice also encompasses areas of company and insolvency law which are related to property interests and disputes, and he appears regularly on such matters.
+Joe’s practice also encompasses property related areas of company and insolvency law, and he appears regularly on such matters, especially in connection with CVAs.
+He also has experience of property issues arising in the context of family law and divorce proceedings, and also under the Proceeds of Crime Act 2002.
 In addition Joseph often deals with professional negligence matters that arise in connection with his area of expertise.

 - London School of Economics BSc in International Relations and History (1st Class Hons).